Many people consider cannabinoid (CBD) a miracle drug. But the federal government considers it an illegal substance.

 Robert Scott Bell is a homeopath and a leading voice for health freedom and healing liberty.
 He’s hosted his syndicated radio show for nearly two decades and has touted the benefits of CBD for years.

 “Cannabinoids are proving to be both powerful and safe in reducing reliance on dangerous and addictive opioids, easing pain, anxiety and other, previously untreatable neurological disorders.
 CBD is invaluable in helping children overcome treatment-resistant seizure disorders and even shows promise for children on the autism spectrum,” Bell said.
 “My wife is alive today because of the pain and anxiety relief she received from CBD over the last 5 years from a dental injury that the FDA approved painkilling drugs could not touch.”

 CBD is derived from cannabis.
 But since it’s generally processed from industrial hemp, it does not contain high levels of THC – the active ingredient in marijuana that makes people high.
 As a result, many people mistakenly believe CBD is legal.
 In fact, many mainstream articles claim it is “legal in all 50 states.”
 But the federal government begs to differ.
-In fact, the DEA considers CBD a schedule 1 drug and as such, generally illegal across the country.
+In fact, the DEA considers CBD a schedule 1 drug and as such, you should be cautious if you purchase CBD oil locally, it is generally illegal across the country.

 A drug called Epidiolex just approved by the FDA June 27, 2018, to treat seizures in a rare form of epilepsy is the only CBD product federally-legal, and then only with a prescription.